nunit/docs/docs/articles/nunit/release-notes/console-and-engine.md

 # Console and Engine

+## NUnit Console & Engine 3.12 - January 17, 2021

+## .NET Core NUnit Console 3.12 Beta 2  - January 17, 2021

+This release contains various improvements to running tests on .NET Core and Mono, and changes to extension loading logic to allow the Engine to better support extensions which target multiple platforms.
+There are additionally a number of fixes to issues that were identified with 3.12 Beta 1.
+Please also be aware that this will be the last version of the NUnit Engine to support .NET Standard 1.6.

+The .NET Core Console remains in Beta due to some unresolved dependency loading and framework targeting issues - contributions to fix this issues would be very welcome!

+Code contributions in this release were included from [Charlie Poole](https://github.com/CharliePoole), [Chris Maddock](https://github.com/ChrisMaddock), [Christian Bay](https://github.com/tdctaz), [Eberhard Beilharz](https://github.com/ermshiperete), [Ed Ball](https://github.com/ejball), [Joseph Musser](https://github.com/jnm2), [Manohar Singh](https://github.com/mano-si), [Mattias Cavigelli](https://github.com/mcavigelli) and [Mikkel Nylander Bundgaard](https://github.com/mikkelbu).
+Thank you to all those who contributed both in code, and otherwise.

+Please note the below list includes only issues resolved between 3.12.0 Beta 1 and the final release.
+For those upgrading from 3.11.1 or earlier, please also see the Beta release notes.

+* [511](https://github.com/nunit/nunit-console/issues/511) [Build] Improve detection of installed .NET Core Runtimes
+* [718](https://github.com/nunit/nunit-console/issues/718) Eliminate use of Mono.Cecil
+* [810](https://github.com/nunit/nunit-console/issues/810) Build NUnit.ConsoleRunner.NetCore as a .NET Core Tool.
+* [811](https://github.com/nunit/nunit-console/issues/811) Use readonly modifier where possible
+* [818](https://github.com/nunit/nunit-console/issues/818) Remove redundant dependency on Microsoft.DotNet.InternalAbstractions for platforms other than .NET Standard 1.6
+* [825](https://github.com/nunit/nunit-console/issues/825) Revert change to increment nunit.engine.api assembly version
+* [829](https://github.com/nunit/nunit-console/issues/829) Revert change made to IExtensionService in nunit.engine.api
+* [830](https://github.com/nunit/nunit-console/issues/830) [CI] Test on .NET 5.0
+* [837](https://github.com/nunit/nunit-console/issues/837) Fully remove Microsoft.Dotnet.InternalAbstractions dependency
+* [844](https://github.com/nunit/nunit-console/issues/844) .NET Core console runner fails to load extensions when netfx and netstandard versions conflict
+* [847](https://github.com/nunit/nunit-console/issues/847) [Build] Specify .NET 2.0 version of extensions for msi
+* [853](https://github.com/nunit/nunit-console/issues/853) [Build] Allow local build to succeed even if all runtimes are not installed
+* [863](https://github.com/nunit/nunit-console/issues/863) [Build] Use released version of NUnit Framework 3.13.0

 ## NUnit Console & Engine 3.12 Beta 1 - August 1, 2020

 This is the first beta release of the NUnit Console able to run .NET Core Tests.
 In addition to this, this release also contains a number of bug fixes, improvements when running on Mono and significant refactoring work towards the goal of creating an engine able to run tests on a wider range of .NET platforms.